Are you in the market for a quality set of steak knives?

 - And much more!

-Steak knives are essential for any meal that includes thick cuts of meat, such as pork chops or steaks.
+When you sit down at the dinner table for any meal that includes thick cuts of meat, such as pork chops or steaks, steak knives are essential.

 They perform better than your average kitchen knife and are also useful for cleanly slicing through fruits and vegetables or neatly cutting a sandwich in half.